Your Baby's Growth: 3 Months

 The first few months of life are a period of rapid growth.
 Your baby will gain about 1 to 1½ inches (2.5 to 3.8 centimeters) in length and 1½ to 2 pounds (681 to 907 grams) this month.
 These are just averages — your baby may grow somewhat faster or slower, and is likely to have growth spurts.

 Your doctor will measure your baby's weight, length, and head circumference and track his or her growth on a standardized growth chart (there are different charts for boys and girls).
-Whether your baby is large, small, or medium-sized, as long as this growth pattern stays consistent over time, chances are everything is fine.
+Your baby might be large, small, or medium-sized.
+As long as this growth pattern stays consistent over time, chances are your baby's progress is just fine.

 If your baby is born prematurely, keep in mind that growth and development should not be compared with that of a full-term child.
 Preemies will need to be followed more closely and may need to be weighed more often during the first months to make sure they are growing properly.
 They have some catching up to do!